-Congratulations on your choice of a Wallenstein Backhoe to compliment your operation.
+Congratulations on your choice of a Wallenstein Backhoe!
 This equipment has been designed and manufactured to meet the needs of a discerning property owner planning on digging, excavating or trenching.

-Designed for sub compact, compact, utilty tractors and skidsteers, Wallenstein gives you precision and power at your fingertips.
-Digging depths range from 6'4" to 11'4" depending on your backhoe model.
+Designed for sub-compact, compact utility tractors, and skidsteers, Wallenstein gives you precision and power at your fingertips.
+Digging depths range from 6'-4" to 11'-4" depending on your backhoe model.
 Wallenstein is a rugged backhoe that's ready to sink its teeth into any task you give it, from landscaping to concrete footings.

 The over-arching design of the new curved boom allows a deep dig without impacting the edge of the excavation.
 This protects the backhoe from unnecessary damage and prevents ground from falling back into the hole.
-The 920XT features an extendible boom, capable of hydraulically extending an extra 24"
+The 920XT features an extendible boom, capable of hydraulically extending an extra 24".

 Safe, efficient and trouble free operation of your Wallenstein Backhoe requires that you and anyone else who will be operating or maintaining the machine, read and understand the Safety, Operation, Maintenance and Trouble Shooting information contained within the Operator's Manual.

 The tractor must have a front bucket loader installed before installing the subframe and backhoe.
 The front loader is required to offset the weight of the backhoe, as well as provide the stability required to operate the backhoe safely.

-This manual covers the Models GE605, GX620, GX720, GX920 and GX920XT manufactured by Wallenstein.
-Use the Table of Contents or Index as a guide to locate required information.
+This manual covers Models GE605, GX620, GX720, GX920 and GX920XT manufactured by Wallenstein Equipment Inc.

 Keep this manual handy for frequent reference and to pass on to new operators or owners.
-Call your Wallenstein dealer or the Distributer if you need assistance, information or additional copies of the manuals.
+Call your Wallenstein dealer or the Distributor if you need assistance, information or additional copies of the manuals.
 OPERATOR ORIENTATION - The directions left, right, front and rear, as mentioned throughout this manual, are determined when sitting in the operator's seat and facing toward the boom.